 9. Be aware of tax consequences.
 Many assets that transfer by beneficiary designation come with special tax consequences.
 It’s helpful to work with an experienced tax advisor, who can help provide planning ideas for your particular situation.

 10. Use disclaimers when necessary — but be careful.
 Sometimes a beneficiary may actually want to decline (disclaim) assets on which they’re designated as beneficiary.
 Keep in mind disclaimers involve complex legal and tax issues and require careful consultation with your attorney and CPA.

 - When creating, updating, or simply reviewing your estate plan, pay attention to your beneficiary designations.

-- Remember, beneficiary designations replace what you may have specified in a will or trust.
+- Remember, beneficiary designations take precedence over what you may have specified in a will or trust.

 - Put a reminder on your calendar to check your beneficiary designations annually so you can keep them up-to-date.

 Trust services available through banking and trust affiliates in addition to non-affiliated companies of Wells Fargo Advisors.

 Wells Fargo Advisors and its affiliate do not provide tax or legal advice.
 Please consult with your tax and/or legal advisors before taking any action that may have tax and/or legal consequences.